thewizardplusplus/lualife/README.md

       - ignore outside points;
     - supporting of checking if an other field fits inside;
     - supporting of mapping;
+    - supporting of textual representation;
   - placed field:
     - extends the field model;
     - storing a field offset;
     - working with cells taking into account the field offset;
     - supporting of checking if an other field with offset fits inside;
     - supporting of copying the existing field with setting an offset;
+    - supporting of textual representation;
 - generating of a random field:
   - customizable filling factor;
   - limiting by a cell count: